- 19 Jun 2025

 to extract the user's email address.

 The processed result would be john.doe@whatfix.com.
-In this example, the fetcher retrieves the JSON data from local storage under the key user_profile_data.
-The processor is then configured to read the key user.email from this JSON structure, resulting in the extraction of the user's email address.
+In the preceding example, the fetcher retrieves the JSON data from local storage under the key user_profile_data.
+The processor is then configured to read the key user.email

 String Operations